combiCaolan/chicken-camera/README.md

 ## Hardware

-As of the time of writing of this README there has been no commitement to particular hardware, bar the usual requirements of a high speed, industrial environment, the technology choosen may be picked based on a development
+As of the time of writing of this README there has been no commitement to particular hardware, bar the usual requirements of a high speed, industrial environment, the technology choosen may be picked based on whatever equipment becomes available during development.

 ## References